 "Delivery & Values" - a civil service reform progress report - was published in June 2005.
 It certainly reported good progress on a number of fronts, but did not contain anything which good be classified as major reform of the whole civil service.

-Departmental Capability Reviews were announced by the incoming new Head of the Civil Service, Sir Gus O'Donnell in late 2005.
-They would examine:
+Departmental Capability Reviews were announced by the incoming new Cabinet Secretary and Head of the Civil Service, Sir Gus O'Donnell in late 2005.
+He also announced that he would encourage civil servants to adopt the 'Four Ps':- Pride, Pace, Passion and Professionalism.

 - departments' strategic and leadership capabilities,